Best tools for AI-ready documentation

 How were these AI-ready documentation tools ranked?

-These tools were ranked using the same criteria across capability fit, reliability, usability, ecosystem fit, differentiation, and evidence.
+These tools were ranked using the same criteria across capability fit, reliability, usability, governance and auditability, ecosystem fit, differentiation, and evidence.
+The final order reflects which tools perform best for the most common AI-ready documentation requirements.

-Which AI-ready documentation tool is best for regulated teams?
+Which tool is best for regulated teams?